 Readers have the attention spans of a gnat these days, and don’t spend more than a few seconds lingering on any post or article title found in search, deciding whether they want to read the following content.
-It gets worse on Twitter, where you only have 140 characters to entice someone to click through.

 Follow these quick and easy tips to make your post titles descriptive and memorable.

 I know a lot of people hate on Twitter, but besides it being my own personal news source, Twitter has made me a better post title writer, for several reasons:

 - it makes me an efficient writer (only 280 characters!)